-The first comprehension skill I focus on is story structure.
-I pick this for a few reasons but primarily because in order to effectively retell or summarize a fiction story, students need to know the main elements of the story’s structure.
+The first comprehension skill for the school year I teach is how to identify story elements.
+I love using Mentor Texts to support my shared reading lessons.
+I pick this skill for a few reasons; but, primarily because in order to effectively retell or summarize a fiction story, students need to know the main elements of the story.
 Let’s take a look at some books and activities that will help students become masters at identifying story elements while they read!

 I always like to start my reading comprehension skill lessons off with a whole group activity.
 This mini-lesson is outlined in the lesson plan that comes with the rest of the story structure resources.
 I love this anchor chart poster because not only is it an interactive activity but it serves as the perfect visual aid for continued reference!
 You could even print smaller ones in b/w for students to keep in their book box, reading folder or notebook.